cheezgi/pet-sim/README.md

 stuff off the internet, I decided that that was a great idea and here I am, five years or so later, continuing this project.

-Hopefully in the future I could get a GUI implementation of this.
-That would be cool.